mihailgaberov/the-garage/README.md

 ### Demo
 :star: [https://the-garage-three.vercel.app/](https://the-garage-three.vercel.app/) :star:

-_note: Filters won't work due to Vercel not allowing to use LocalStorage on the server._
+_Note: Filters won't work due to Vercel not allowing to use LocalStorage on the server._

 ## Available Scripts